practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 #TODO  15/04/2022 Talk to Tim To Resolve Questions

-Define relationship between servo and MCU control - how is that going to be tracked?
+1. Define relationship between servo and MCU control - how is that going to be tracked?
-Clock Speeds?
+2. Clock Speeds?
 48MHz?
-External Oscillator/ Internal Oscillator. crypto chip?
+2a.
+External Oscillator/ Internal Oscillator.

+3. crypto chip / wireless comms - required for bare bones SAMD21 if not using Nano IoT

-Device can be identified via unique 128bit serial code saved in registers
+4. R.E.
+Identifying correct microcontroller, SAMD21 -- Device can be identified via unique 128bit serial code saved in registers

-PURPOSE OF:
+5.
+PURPOSE OF (as shown on previous PCB):
-Connection to grey 3D printed lighting strip from microcontroller NeoPixels?!
+Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Purpose ~{RST}
-~{RST}
 ~{SLP}
 ~{EN}
 ~{FLT} Faster Light Travel?
 FiLTer?

-Spare Pins Use
+6.

-Not Enough Pins on Nano 33 IoT unless other functions ristricted, I.E Does motoshield need sleep & reset?
+Not Enough Pins on Nano 33 IoT unless other functions ristricted, I.E

+- Does Stepper Motor Controller need sleep & reset, or can these be tied to GND/Vcc As required?
+- Does Stepper Motor Controller need Mode functions, or can it be perminantly set to a specific mode - (dipswitches?)
+- Stepper Motor Fault output - is this the overtemp output previously mentioned?

+- DC Motor Controller - Current sense outputs - required for both MCUs or just supervisor? - Does this replace temp sensor for this board or is the temp of this daughterboard less of an issue.

+7.
+- Added thermocouple input for a moveable temp probe in addition to the fault outputs of motor drivers, is 1 enough?

+8.
-PROGRAMMING BARE BONES BOARD. slight confusion...can it be done easily/directly over UART or are additional pins required.
+PROGRAMMING BARE BONES BOARD. slight confusion...can it be done easily/directly over UART or are additional pins / hardware required.
+Should this be on board or off board

+9.
+_Find Repo or KiCad files for Existing motor drive board_